ONOKANA8/SolarPanelsNasa/_posts/2024-05-16-Deployment-Airflow-Data-Pipeline-on-AWS-Cloud.md

 - dag .py : france_data_pipeline_dag.py
 - our functions defined in a module : france_etl_functions.py

 We store them inside a folder named data_france as well as the text file ``centre_geographique-departement_fr.txt``.
-This one contains name of towns of France making up the as well as possible the center of departement they belong.
+This one contains name of towns of France making up as well as possible the center of departement they belong.
 This approach could allow us to estimate the mean of features we could interest in from my point of view.
 Here are scripts:

-**france_etl_functions.py**
+**france_etl_functions.py**:

 ```